glouppe/talk-kva-2025/talk.md

 ???

-Fortunately, good enough physical models of the Black Sea exist, which can be used to produce reanalysis data and  train a diffusion prior $p(x)$ of realistic 3d oxygen maps $x$, just as explained before.
+Fortunately, good enough physical models of the Black Sea exist, which can be used to produce reanalysis data and  train a diffusion prior $p(x)$ of realistic 3d oceanic states $x$, including temperature, salinity, and oxygen concentration.

 Our preliminary results show that we can recover realistic 3d oxygen maps from satellite observations of the surface.